scootcho/bitcoinj-bounties/README.md

-Accelerating Development of Married Wallets/BIP32 in [bitcoinj](https://github.com/bitcoinj/bitcoinj)
+Multi-Sig BIP32 Wallets in [bitcoinj](https://github.com/bitcoinj/bitcoinj)
 =================

+This is a proposal for accelerating Development of Married Wallets.

 WHO WE ARE
 ----------